seglo/learning-spark/README.md

 ... datanode stats
 ```

-##### 4) Upload stackexchange dataset to your HDFS cluster
+##### 4) Download stackexchange dataset to your HDFS cluster

-Download the [StackOverflow.com dataset](http://blog.stackexchange.com/category/cc-wiki-dump/) directly to the new drive you attached to your namenode.
+Download the [StackOverflow.com dataset](http://blog.stackexchange.com/category/cc-wiki-dump/) directly to the new drive you mounted on your namenode.
 I suggest this because I made the unfortunate mistake of downloading it locally and attempting to upload it to my development cluster with a mere 1mbps connection.

 Unpack the archive and add the `stackoverflow.com-Posts/Posts.xml` file to HDFS.